hjwp/python-conference-beginners-day/python-ecosystem.md

 # The origin story

+> Python is free software.
+What does that mean?

 * Free software and Open Source.
 MIT hackers, the Mac and PC revolution, Stallman, GNU, Linux, Torvalds

 # The world around us

+> What are programming languages like and what makes Python special?

 * Programming languages: Assembly, compiled, dynamic.
 Python's relationship to C. Other similar languages - Ruby, JavaScript, Go.
 Mention Java, Lisp?